 The Portland Community College Small Business Development Center has helped thousands of businesses over the past 30 years.
 SBDC combines one-on-one advising with programs taught by business experts, giving clients the resources, they need to grow their businesses.
 They provide help for your business, no matter what stage, business education every step of the way, and one-on-one business advising for your specific needs.

-The Hillsboro Chamber of Commerce is a membership-based organization dedicated to maintaining a healthy and balanced business climate in the City of Hillsboro.
+The Washington County Chamber of Commerce is a membership-based organization dedicated to maintaining a healthy and balanced business climate with Hillsboro and throughout Washington County.
 It is the leading advocate for small businesses on public policy issues, as well as a forum for networking, education, and promotion.
 We encourage you to sign up for their email newsletter and check out their calendar of presentations and forums.

-Tualatin Valley Creates is our county’s non-profit arts agency, with the vision of fostering growth of a robest arts and culture ecosystem throughout Washington County.
-TVC drives drives the development of inclusive, resilient, creative communities using arts, culture, heritage, and humanities, which includes the economic ties with our business industry.
+Tualatin Valley Creates is our county’s non-profit arts agency, with the vision of fostering the growth of robust art and culture ecosystem throughout Washington County.
+TVC drives the development of inclusive, resilient, creative communities using arts, culture, heritage, and humanities, which includes the economic ties with our business industry.
 Connect with TVC for ways to tie your business and offerings into the creative economy.